erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

 1
 ```

-While this is an OK method, I had concerns about trusting CrowdStrike to return it's own health state.
-When discussing this issue with CrowdStrike, one of their engineers recommended doing the following.
+While this is an OK method, I had concerns about trusting CrowdStrike to return its own health state.
+When discussing this issue with CrowdStrike, one of their engineers recommended the following.

 ```shell
 sudo /Applications/Falcon.app/Contents/Resources/falconctl disable-filter